vangent/stravacli/README.md

 A command-line tool for working with Strava activities.

 *   Bulk upload activities, including manual activities, from a `.csv` file.
-*   Bulk edit existing your activities by downloading a `.csv` file and editing it in an editor or spreadsheet application, then uploading the changes.
+*   Bulk edit existing activities by downloading a `.csv` file and editing it in an editor or spreadsheet application, then uploading the changes.

 ## Instructions